Hexworks/hexworks-site/_zircon_docs/2018-11-19-how-to-work-with-tile-graphics.md

 ## How TileGraphics works

-As you can see in the above example the easiest way to create a[TileGraphics] is to use the [DrawSurfaces] helper.
+As you can see in the above example the easiest way to create a [TileGraphics] is to use the [DrawSurfaces] helper.
 Every [TileGraphics] must have a `Size` but it has no [Position].

 When you `draw` a [TileGraphics] on a [DrawSurface] the original image will stay the same and only the [DrawSurface] will change which means that `draw` is a copy operation.
 After `draw`ing a [TileGraphics] you won't be able to tell about a [Tile] that it belongs to your image.
-If you need this kind of information look at how [how-layers-work][how-layers-work] work.
+If you need this kind of information look at how [how layers work][how-layers-work] work.

 You can draw [TileGraphics] objects onto each other (as you can see in the example above).
 Keep in mind that there is a special empty [Tile] which is accessible from the [Tile] class like this: `Tile.empty()`.